Graphite Monitoring Tool Tutorial.

 ln -s /usr/bin/node /usr/local/bin/node

-Clone StatsD from Etsy repository.
+Clone StatsD from the Etsy repository.

 sudo git clone https://github.com/etsy/statsd.git /opt/statsd